Politics, economics weigh on moguls' minds at Sun Valley

 The face time moguls were able to grab with Cook was invaluable, particularly given that his predecessor, the famously private Steve Jobs, routinely shunned the Allen & Co conference.
 Cook not only attended this year, but kept a visible profile and was seen in public several times each day, often with an iPad tucked under his arm.

-Cook held at least three meetings at the Sun Valley resort's coffee shop - with Federal Communications Commission Chairman Julius Genachowski; Victor Koo, CEO of Chinese video site Youku; and Paul Sagan, head of Akamai Technologies Inc (AKAM.O), which helps companies like Apple deliver Internet content.
-Twitter co-founder Jack Dorsey and Dreamworks Animation DWA.O CEO Jeffrey Katzenberg also were seen speaking with Cook during the event.
+Cook held at least three meetings at the Sun Valley resort's coffee shop - with Federal Communications Commission Chairman Julius Genachowski; Victor Koo, CEO of Chinese video site Youku; and Paul Sagan, head of Akamai Technologies Inc, which helps companies like Apple deliver Internet content.
+Twitter co-founder Jack Dorsey and Dreamworks Animation CEO Jeffrey Katzenberg also were seen speaking with Cook during the event.

 MOBILE ADVERTISING